 Lead was found in groundwater at concentrations exceeding the 15 μ g/L AL, which is also the N.C.
 DPH health guideline level for private well water supplies.
 If the groundwater has been or may be used as a drinking water supply source the N.C.
 DPH recommends further testing to characterize the extent of the elevated lead levels.
 The N.C.
 DPH also recommends including lead testing in all subsequent analyses of groundwater private well drinking water sources in the area.
 Private wells with lead concentrations greater than 15 μ g/L exceeds N.C.
-DPH's health guideline value for drinking water and alternative drinking water sources should be provided, or measures immediately undertaken to reduce the lead concentration to less than 15 μ g/L.
+DPH's health guideline value for drinking water and alternative drinking water sources should be provided, or measures immediately undertaken to reduce the lead concentration to less than 15 μ g/L. The source of the lead may be a former junkyard (EPA 2010).

 Chromium data was reported as total chromium, and did not determine what proportion of that concentration, if any, was made-up of the more toxic hexavalent chromium, or the less toxic trivalent chromium.
 To provide the most health-protective evaluation, the groundwater detections of total chromium were evaluated against hexavalent chromium health values.
 Two of the four total chromium detections were greater than the lowest hexavalent chromium CV (none exceeded the trivalent chromium CVs).
 These two samples were collected the farthest to the east off-site of the CTS property.
-Estimated site-specific exposure doses for children and adults were calculated and health effects comparisons indicate potential adverse non-cancer and cancer health effects if hexavalent chromium concentrations make up a significant portion of the total chromium.
+Estimated site-specific exposure doses for children and adults were calculated and health effects comparisons indicate potential adverse non-cancer health effects if hexavalent chromium concentrations make up a significant portion of the total chromium.
 If hexavalent chromium concentrations make-up less than approximately 9 μ g/L of the total chromium concentration then no adverse health effects are indicated for the selected exposure parameters.
+The source of the chromium may be a former junkyard (EPA 2010).